mpusz/mp-coro/README.md

 in the hope that others will find it useful and that the C++ community can provide feedback on it and ways to improve it.

+Still, one of the main goals of the library is to provide clean, short, simple but powerful interfaces to help C++ engineers learn how C++ coroutines work.

 ## Acknowledgments